oracle-quickstart/oke-k8s-atp-boilerplate/README.md

 ## Continuous Integration / Continuous Deployment

-The repository makes use of Github Actions to test services and build images.
+The repository (can) makes use of Github Actions to test services and build images.

 The automated test and build follows the git flow logic and behaves as follows: